naiyerasif/site/blog/2018-12-13-messaging-with-rabbitmq.md

 docker-compose up -d
 ```

-This will launch a RabbitMQ3 container.To access the management console, point your browser at <http://localhost:15672/> and login with the same username and password as set in `docker-compose.yml`.
+This will launch a RabbitMQ3 container.
+To access the management console, point your browser at <http://localhost:15672/> and login with the same username and password as set in `docker-compose.yml`.

 ## Define a domain